 Safety and Use

-One serving of sage tea can be made by adding 1-2 tsps of fresh or dried leaf to 8 oz of boiling water, and allowing to steep for 10 minutes.
+Make one serving of sage tea by adding 1-2 teaspoons of fresh or dried leaf to 8 ounces of boiling water and allowing it to steep for 10 minutes.

 15-30 drops 1-3 times per day